ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-06-famous-triangles.md

 {% endtikz %}
 </center>

-Again, using the Pythagorean theorem, we can easliy compute the value of $x$.
+Again, using the Pythagorean theorem, we can easily compute the value of $x$.

 $$
 \begin{align}